 How to find the way to go.

 Some men worked while others snored.

 As we all know, today is Columbus Day.
-And not everyone has the luxury of spending it at home like so many Federal employees.
+And not everyone has the luxury of spending it at home like so many Federal employees, well the ones who aren’t on furlough.
 Thankfully my son has never been forced to learn the 1492 poem, but he does know the history of Christopher Columbus and the atrocities that were committed on the Native Americans.
 Needless to say, he learned most of this from what I taught him and not at school.
 Sure the schools give kids the watered down versions, but why sugar coat anything?
 White people came to America, they bought diseases and Native Americans died.
 Oh yeah, there was that rape thing too.
 The end.
 Sure he was a little bit shocked when he discovered these things when he was younger, but it is a part of history.
 An unfortunate history.